Kashiwazaki-Kariwa Nuclear Power Plant: Partial shutdowns

 In February 1991, Unit 2 was automatically shut down following a sudden drop in oil pressure inside the steam turbine.

 On 18 July 1997, radioactive steam leaked from a gauge within Unit 7 of the Kashiwazaki-Kariwa plant.
 In May, a burst tube had delayed trial runs at the plant, and earlier in July smoke had been found coming from plant machinery.

 In January 1998, Unit 1 was shut down after increasing radiation levels in the steam driving the turbine triggered alarms.
 The levels were reportedly 270 times the expected operating level.

 Reactors at the plant were shut down one by one following the 2002 discovery that TEPCO had deliberately falsified data surrounding safety inspections.
 The first reactor was taken offline 9 September 2002, and the final reactor was taken offline 27 January 2003.
 The newest units, the more inherently safe ABWRs, were taken back online the quickest and suffered the smallest effect.
 Units 1, 2, and 3, on the other hand, generated no electricity during the fiscal year of 2003.

 Complete shutdowns

-Units 1-4 were completely shut down in 2008.
+Units 1–4 were completely shut down in 2008.
 Only Unit 1 was temporarily restarted in 2010–2011.
 Unit 5 was temporarily restarted between 2010 and 2012 after a shut down in 2007.

 Following the Fukushima disaster in 2011, Unit 1 was shut down again in 2012 along with units 5–7.
 As of May 2022, the plant remains idle.

+The plant's 6,000 staff continued to work during the long shutdown.
+TEPCO restarted Unit 6 in January 2026.